-Major Requirements.
-Education studies requires a minimum of a second disciplinary major for all licensure tracks except for elementary education and secondary science which are stand-alone majors.
-All education studies majors will experience a variety of intentionally focused field experiences.
-In addition, we encourage all of our students to study abroad to fulfill the requirements of EDUC 302.
+Major Requirements For Licensure Programs.
+Education studies requires a second disciplinary major for some Secondary and Comprehensive Licensure Programs to include English, Secondary Social Studies, K-12 French, and K-12 Spanish.
+Elementary Education and Comprehensive Science majors do not require a second major.
+However, secondary science has a prescribed track of courses that must be followed.
+All education studies licensure majors will participate in a variety of intentionally sequenced and focused field experiences and clinical internships In addition, we encourage all of our students to study abroad to fulfill the requirements of EDUC 302.

-Students are encouraged to begin a licensure program by the time they have 16-20 credits, approximately the second semester of their first year.
-With careful planning and advising, students can meet the requirements for graduation and the state's requirements for a "highly effective" teacher license in four years.
+Students are encouraged to begin a licensure program by the time they have 16-20 (credit hours may vary in the EDGE) credits, approximately the second semester of their first year.
+With careful planning and advising, students can meet the requirements for graduation and the state's requirements for a Beginning Teacher License (BTL) in four years.
+Note: It is imperative that students interested in achieving a teaching license in their Education Studies major meet with an Education Studies adviser early in their academic career to ensure they may graduate in four years.

-Students must apply to their chosen licensure program (at a minimum of) the semester prior to enrollment in EDUC 312, 313 (secondary and comprehensive programs) or 307, 308, 309 (elementary education program).

-In order to be accepted into a teacher licensure program, students must meet the following requirements:
+Students must apply to their chosen licensure program the semester prior to enrollment in EDUC 312, 313 (Secondary and Comprehensive programs) or 307, 308, 309 (Elementary Education Program) or one year prior to student teaching.
+In order to be accepted into any of the teacher licensure programs, students must meet the following requirements: